An efficient solution procedure for solving higher-codimension Hopf and Bogdanov-Takens bifurcations: Introduction

 Note that $\Omega$ does not serve as a trapping region for the dynamical solutions in the first quadrant.

-In the next section, we study Hopf and generalized Hopf bifurcations of system \eqref{Eqn8} and focus on the study of codimension, and then in Section 3 we consider the B-T bifurcation in system \eqref{Eqn8} and pay particular attention to codimension-$3$ B-T bifurcation.
+In the next section, we study Hopf and generalized Hopf bifurcations of system \eqref{Eqn11} and focus on the study of codimension.
+Then, in Section 3 we consider the B-T bifurcation in system \eqref{Eqn11} and pay particular attention to codimension-$3$ B-T bifurcation.
+Various simulations showing different bifurcation phenomena are given to illustrate the theoretical predictions.
 A concluding remark is given in Section 4.

-\section{Hopf bifurcation of system \eqref{Eqn8}}
+\section{Hopf bifurcation of system \eqref{Eqn11}}

-In this section, we first derive the equilibrium solutions of system \eqref{Eqn8} and their stability, and then consider the maximal number of limit cycles which may bifurcate from Hopf critical points.
-Although a stability analysis on the equilibria of system \eqref{Eqn8} was given in \cite{LiZhouWuMa2007}, the results on the bifurcation, in particular, for the conditions of Hopf bifurcations, are not completely explored.
+In this section, we first derive the equilibrium solutions of system \eqref{Eqn11} and their stability, and then consider the maximal number of limit cycles which may bifurcate from Hopf critical points.
+Although the stability conditions for the equilibria of system \eqref{Eqn8} were given in \cite{LiZhouWuMa2007}, the analysis on Hopf bifurcation has not been completely explored.
 In particular, we will rigorously prove that the codimension of the Hopf bifurcation is two.
-In using a classical method, one usually expresses equilibrium solutions in terms of the system parameters.
+When using a classical method, one usually expresses equilibrium solutions in terms of the system parameters.
 The advantage of this approach is to show the dynamical behaviours of the system, such as stability and bifurcations, clearly in the parameter space.
-However, if the equilibrium solutions cannot be simply expressed in terms of the system parameters, for example, they are determined by a quadratic equation, then the analysis on stability and bifurcations become much involved.
-Particularly, it makes very difficulty in computing normal forms (focus values) and almost impossible to determine whether a focus value can change it sign or not, which is directly related to the codimension of the Hopf bifurcation.
+However, if the equilibrium solutions cannot be simply expressed in terms of the system parameters, for example, if they are determined by a quadratic equation, then the analysis on stability and bifurcations becomes much more involved.
+Especially, it causes more difficulty in computing normal forms (focus values) and it is almost impossible to determine whether a focus value can change its sign or not, which is directly related to determining the codimension of Hopf bifurcation.